What Do Postal Service Mail Carrier Do?

 The states with the most job growth for Postal Service Mail Carrier are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Ohio.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Postal Service Mail Carrier ranges between $36,990 and $63,970.
+The salary for Postal Service Mail Carriers ranges between about $36,990 and $63,970 a year.

 Postal Service Mail Carriers who work in California, Hawaii, or District of Columbia, make the highest salaries.